dspeyer/dspeyer.github.io/unsongrpg.md

 Learning a new skill is usually either a Metis or Science check, and tends to take quite a while.
 When making a check for which a specific skill is relevant, add two dice.
 Example learning DCs:

 * Metis 5: Jerry-rig a belay system out of rope; compose sonnets; cook arbitrary Thai curries
-* Metis 10: Work as a secretary for a large business; craft or repair clothing so that it looks “real”
+* Metis 10: Work as a secretary for a large business; craft or repair clothing so that it looks “real”; handle and shoot a pistol; follow proper ediquette at a formal banquet
 * Science 5: Identify edible plants in your native environment; Change oil in a car
 * Science 10: Write ordinary software; Understand organic chemistry
 * Exegesis 5: Know some basic vocabulary in a foreign language, enough to express simple concepts most of the time